Legal Resources

 BC Financial Services Authority (BCFSA)

 The BCFSA regulates real estate services, mortgage brokers, credit unions, insurance companies, trust companies, and pension plans.
-This page explains how to file a complaint, including steps to do beforehand.
-It tells you what will happen if you make a complaint, and what if your complaint falls outside of BCFSA’s mandate.
+This page explains how to file a complaint and what to do if your complaint falls outside of BCFSA’s mandate.

 People’s Law School